A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Consistency of Diffusion Samples for Linear Denoisers

 \paragraph{Interpretation} The variance of sampling map Eq.~\ref{eq:gen_sample_var_DE} simplifies to a double integral of the denoiser-variance (Eq.~\ref{eq:denoiser_var_deter_equiv}).
-The integrand factorizes into a direction-dependent term (\textit{anisotropy}), a initial noise-dependent term (\textit{inhomogeneity}), and a scaling term.
+The integrand factorizes into a direction-dependent term (\textit{anisotropy}), an initial noise-dependent term (\textit{inhomogeneity}), and a scaling term.
 Note the anisotropy and inhomogeneity factors rely on the same $\pentagon(.;\kappa,\kappa',\Sig)$ function, showing that dependency on $\vvec$ and $\bar\x$ has the same spectral structure.
+As in Result~\ref{prop:denoiser_var_DE}, this result is the generic factorized contribution to the variance, which dominates for high-dimensional Gaussian $\bar{\x}$ when the data resolvent has high effective rank.

 We resort to numerical simulation to provide more intuition.
 We note that integrals in Eqs.~\ref{eq:gen_sample_exp_DE},\ref{eq:gen_sample_var_DE} are nontrivial to evaluate; we describe our numerical scheme in App.~\ref{app:numerical_methods}.
 Using this procedure, the theoretical predictions align closely with direct computations of linear diffusion (Fig.~\ref{fig:diff_sample_RMT_expectation_variance}). \textbf{Inhomogeneity.} Spatially, when initial noise $\bar\x$ deviates more along the top eigenspace of $\Sig$, there will be larger uncertainty (Fig. \ref{fig:diff_sample_RMT_expectation_variance}\textbf{C}), this enables us to predict the sample difference point by point. \textbf{Anisotropy.} Directionally, the dependency on $\vvec$ has the same structure, in absolute term, the deviation is larger at higher eigenspace (Fig. \ref{fig:diff_sample_RMT_expectation_variance}\textbf{B}).
 Note that when scaling up the dataset size, the variance in the top eigenspace decay immediately from small sample size; while the deviation in lower eigenspace will stay put and start decaying only later at larger dataset size (Fig. \ref{fig:diff_sample_RMT_expectation_variance}\textbf{D}).
 This shows that the fine detail of the samples needs a larger dataset size to be consistency across training.